 7. President Obama

-He may be busy while in office, but he has taken some breaks to show off his love for Star Trek.
+Even while he was busy serving in the highest office in the land, President Obama took time to show off his love for Star Trek.
 This included holding a screening of the new Star Trek movie for the military in the White House and meeting some of the legendary cast members.
 When Leonard Nimoy passed away he also gave a statement.

 “I loved Spock,” he said according to NBC News.
 “In 2007, I had the chance to meet Leonard in person.
 It was only logical to greet him with the Vulcan salute, the universal sign for ‘Live long and prosper.’
 And after 83 years on this planet — and on his visits to many others — it’s clear Leonard Nimoy did just that.
 Michelle and I join his family, friends, and countless fans who miss him so dearly today.”